svpmtrust/autotest/starter-files/README.txt

 10.Then type "git push origin master"

+11.Now it will ask you a user name and password.
+For user name and password give your alloted user name.

-11.You will receive a mail with your program status.
+12.You will receive a mail with your program status.